-For leaders, that means an urgency to lean on a new toolbox of channels to reach employees; otherwise, they risk falling behind in addressing the changes in our new workplace.
+For leaders, that means an urgency to lean on a new toolbox for remote communication; otherwise, they risk falling behind in addressing the changes in our new workplace.

 Scroll down to see research findings and how they compare to results from the pre-pandemic era (February 2020), as well as when we surveyed them months into the pandemic (July 2020), and click here for prior #VyondTheSurface survey data.

 ACCESS THE FULL REPORT WITH ALL FINDINGS